Jump to Recipe Print Recipe

 Gingerdoodles ready to bake.

-Step 5: Place each ball in the cinnamon-sugar mixture onto a cookie sheet.
+Step 5: Line a cookie pan with parchment paper or spray it with this gluten free baking spray.
+Place each ball in the cinnamon-sugar mixture onto a cookie sheet.

 Step 6: Press each dough ball down slightly.

-Step 7: Bake at 350º F for 10 minutes.
+Step 7: Bake at 350ยบ F for 10 minutes.
 Remove the cookies and put them on a cooling rack.

 If you love this recipe, you will also want to try my Gluten Free Pumpkin Molasses Cookies!